 I’ve had big dreams as far back as I can remember.
 They have been many and various, but one dream I’ve wanted for most of my life is the wish to escape the hell inside of me as a result of repeated abuse by certain people.

-I live with PTSD.
+I have lived with PTSD.

 I’ve spent a greater part of my life walking around waiting for the other shoe to drop.